The Serpent's Fall

 Amanda shook her head.
 “No.”

 “Okay.
-It’s okay,” he nodded in confirmation without breaking eye contact.
+It’s okay,” he said, holding her gaze.
 “Come with me.”

-They halted in front of his backroom door.
+They halted in front of his back-room door.
 Jack paused as he was about to turn the doorknob.
 “A few ground rules before we go in.
 Not sure you would want to, but don’t touch anything.
 Second, no personal questions.
 Got it?”

 Amanda nodded.